Brentford end 74-year wait for promotion to Premier League

-Shell-shocked Swansea failed to manage a single shot on target in the entire game.
+Shell-shocked Swansea were so out of sorts they didn't manage a single shot on target in the entire game.

 And when Fulton saw red in the 65th minute for a crude foul on Mathias Jensen, it was only a matter of time before Brentford could start their promotion party.

 © 2021 AFP